top of page

 • 2 min read

-The Bhagavad Gita describes the play of the three gunassattva (clarity and harmony), rajas (activity and restlessness), and tamas (inertia and confusion) — as the weave of all creation.
-Every experience, thought, and action is colored by their interplay.
+The Bhagavad Gita describes the play of the three gunas sattva (clarity and harmony), rajas (activity and restlessness), and tamas (inertia and obscuration)—as the underlying weave of all creation.
+Every experience, thought, and action is shaped by their dynamic interplay.

-Triguṇa Yoga is Krishna’s teaching in Chapter 14 of the Gita: the yoga of understanding, managing, and ultimately transcending the gunas.
-Just as all colors arise from three primaries, so too every state of mind arises from combinations of sattva, rajas, and tamas.
+Triguna Yoga refers to Krishna’s teaching, most fully articulated in Chapter 14 of the Gita, which explains the nature of the three gunas, how they bind the individual, and how one becomes free of their influence.
+Just as all colors arise from three primaries, so too every psychological state arises from varying combinations of sattva, rajas, and tamas.

-In practice, this involves carefully observing the after-effects of daily choices — diet, work, relationships, recreation, sexuality, sleep, money, worship — and discerning whether they leave behind agitation (rajas), dullness (tamas), or clarity (sattva).
+At the empirical level, this teaching invites careful discernment of how the gunas operate in daily life.
+One observes the after-effects of ordinary choices—diet, work, relationships, recreation, sexuality, sleep, money, and worship—and notes whether they leave behind agitation (rajas), dullness (tamas), or clarity (sattva).
 Favoring sattva fosters peace, gratitude, adaptability, and contentment.
-Rajas produces restlessness and dissatisfaction; tamas produces lethargy and confusion.
+Excess rajas produces restlessness and dissatisfaction; tamas produces lethargy, confusion, and inertia.

-Ultimately, the goal is not to eliminate rajas or tamas or even to perfect sattva.
-All three belong to prakriti and are mithya.
-The Self is gunatita — beyond all gunas, ever free.
-Still, cultivating sattva is invaluable for preparing the mind to assimilate Self-knowledge, which alone is liberation.
+Ultimately, the purpose of Triguna Yoga is not to eliminate rajas or tamas, nor even to perfect sattva.
+All three gunas belong to prakriti and are mithya.
+The Self is gunatita—beyond all qualities, ever free.
+Nevertheless, cultivating sattva is invaluable as a preparatory discipline, creating the clarity and steadiness required to assimilate Self-knowledge, which alone is liberation.

 Root & Meaning